joao-carloto/TestTracer/README.md

 WHAT IS TEST TRACER?

-TestTracer is a simple tool that will create manual test case specifications from activity diagrams.
+TestTracer is a simple tool that will create test case specifications from activity diagrams.

 The main purpose is to define a set of usage scenarios that will cover all activity diagram transitions with the least amount of work.